-An estimated 5 million people are blinded by cataract each year.
+An estimated 5 million people are blinded by cataracts each year.
 Blindness affects more than 4% of the population in parts of sub-Saharan Africa.

-With your support, we are declaring a fight against cataract in sub-Saharan Africa.
+With your support, we are declaring a fight against cataracts.

 An estimated 20 million people across Africa are blind or visually impaired, more than 75% of which is completely avoidable.
 This is an urgent problem that needs an immediate solution.

 I consider myself blessed that I was able to witness the happiness on the faces of these elderly people as they could see the world and their beloved ones again for the first time in years.